chat-sdk/chat-sdk-android/README.md

 You should now add this JSON file to your sdk file.

 >**IMPORTANT:**
 >You need to go through this process twice.
 The first time you need to add the package name of your app (to the sdk file).
-The second time you need to add the following package name: **com.braunster.androidchatsdk.firebaseplugin**
+The second time you need to add the following package name: **com.braunster.androidChat SDK.firebaseplugin**

 This JSON needs to be added into your `firebase_plugin` folder.
-If you do not add this then the ChatSDK won't compile properly.
+If you do not add this then the Chat SDK won't compile properly.

 ####Security Rules